haydenwentworth/meta_media_homework/metamedia_homework.md

   everyday life.
 A majority of people on this earth spend most of their time looking down at their phones checking their social media to see what everyone is up to.
 This can hurt our social skills tremendously and it kind of already has.
-People are obsessed with their image online hoping they will get noticed or get the operval they need from other people from them commenting on their posts.
+People are obsessed with their image online hoping they will get noticed or get the approval they need from other people from them commenting on their posts.

 ##Real time language translation
 	I think this invention is probably the most useful and most interesting out of all the ones I have listed.
 I feel as if I have seen something like this in a move, hearing someone talk then automatically getting it translated without a professional translator.
 This product will make business deals and any other kind of deal much smoother than without this product.
-Learning a luages was always the hardest subject for me in highschool and I think having this tool can make life so much easier.
-(I wish I had his in my spanish class in high school)
+Learning a language was always the hardest subject for me in high school and I think having this tool can make life so much easier.
+(I wish I had his in my Spanish class in high school)

 ##Internet influencers
 	I personally don’t think internet influences are an odd thing but the older generations might.